dotnet/docs/docs/framework/wcf/feature-details/http-transport-security.md

 ### Using IIS for Transport Security

 #### IIS 7.0
- To set up [!INCLUDE[iisver](../../../../includes/iisver-md.md)] as a secure host (using SSL), see [IIS 7.0 Beta: Configuring Secure Sockets Layer in IIS 7.0](https://go.microsoft.com/fwlink/?LinkId=88600).
+ To set up IIS 7.0 as a secure host (using SSL), see [IIS 7.0 Beta: Configuring Secure Sockets Layer in IIS 7.0](https://go.microsoft.com/fwlink/?LinkId=88600).

- To configure certificates for use with [!INCLUDE[iisver](../../../../includes/iisver-md.md)], see [IIS 7.0 Beta: Configuring Server Certificates in IIS 7.0](https://go.microsoft.com/fwlink/?LinkID=88595).
+ To configure certificates for use with IIS 7.0, see [IIS 7.0 Beta: Configuring Server Certificates in IIS 7.0](https://go.microsoft.com/fwlink/?LinkID=88595).

 #### IIS 6.0
  To set up IIS 6.0 as a secure host (using SSL), see [Configuring Secure Sockets Layer](https://go.microsoft.com/fwlink/?LinkId=88601).